 Over $51,000,000,000 is spent each year in the war on drugs.
 In 2013 alone over 1.5 million people were arrested on drug charges — over half a million of them for marijuana.
 Legalization would allow the Drug Enforcement Agency and other law enforcement departments to focus on hard drugs such as heroin and cocaine, as well as the growing problem of pharmaceutical drug abuse.

 Police departments will need to refocus their enforcement policies and budgets.
 For example, drug-sniffing dogs are trained to detect any type of drug, including marijuana.
 Also, smaller departments may rely on drug property confiscation for a large part of their budget and would need to refocus such goals.

 Over 20 states have made marijuana legal for medicinal purposes, even though long-term research studies have been caught in a catch-22 because they’re not allowed to study an illegal drug.
 Still, the reports are staggering.

 The National Cancer Institute released findings that state the properties in marijuana appear to kill cancer cells.
 Over 100 billion dollars were spent on cancer drugs last year, a staggering average of $100,000 per patient.
-Pharmaceutical companies have spent over five billion dollars lobbying Washington in the past 18 years, so is it any wonder the federal government is dragging its feet on marijuana legalization?
+Big pharma companies have spent over five billion dollars lobbying Washington in the past 18 years, so is it any wonder the federal government is dragging its feet on marijuana legalization?

 Citizens are finding relief from seizures, chronic pain, muscles spasms, and a slew of other aliments by using medical marijuana.
 Chemotherapy patients can fight nausea and loss of appetite, and several states have approved the use of medical marijuana for post-traumatic stress disorder (PTSD), which is affecting our returning veterans at a staggering rate.